rickardvh/budo-notes/iaido/msr/okuden.md

 Traditional name: 向拂 *Mukōbarai*

 Mukōbarai means to sweep or clear in front.
-The name Kasumi ("haze" or "mist") was borrowed from the Soto no mono no daiji, where it describes a "dreamlike" state of mind.
-In this detached, meditative state, one sees the enemy as through a haze.
+The name Kasumi ("haze" or "mist") was borrowed from the *Soto no mono no daiji*, where it describes a "dreamlike" state of mind.
+In this detached, meditative state, one perceives the enemy as through a haze.
 It was paired with the secret technique Raiden (雷電, "thunder and lightning") where one cuts the enemy's hand on the tsuka from jōdan as they move to attack.
+These two concepts are described as the innermost of the inner teachings; the very foundation of the school.

 ### 脛囲 Sunegakoi

 Traditional name: 柄留 *Tsukadome*

 Tsukadome means to stop (with) the tsuka.
 In the traditional form, one uses the tsuka to press the enemy's sword hand down and stop the draw; as they instead step back and draw from below to cut the leg, one continues as in Tora-issoku.
+Sunegakoi ("protecting the shin*) leaves the first part out, resulting in a form essentially identical to Tora-issoku.

 ### 四方切 Shihōgiri

 Traditional name: 四角 *Shikaku*

+The name Shihōgiri ("cuts in four directions") appears in one of the old mokuroku directly following the core Eishin-ryū forms.
+It is unclear to me what exactly it refers to there, but it appears to be a small set of four kata: 向 (front), 右 (right), 左 (left), and 後 (back).
+The original name for this kata, Shikaku, simply means "square" or "four corners".

 ### 戸詰 Tozume